San Mateo County

 The California Voter’s Choice Act (VCA) is landmark legislation which fundamentally transformed the manner in which elections are conducted in the State of California.
-San Mateo County has been proud to be one of 14 counties authorized by the State to conduct elections under the new law.
+San Mateo County is proud to be one of 15 counties authorized by the State to conduct elections under the law.
 The June 5, 2018 Statewide Direct Primary Election was the first election held under the California Voter’s Choice Act.

 The California Voter’s Choice Act changes the traditional polling place election model to an All-Mailed Ballot – Vote Center model with ballot drop-off locations.
 The primary goal of this legislation is to expand accessibility and voting opportunities for all voters, particularly those with disabilities and language minorities.

 The California Voter’s Choice Act requires all counties conducting elections under the Act to prepare a draft Election Administration Plan (EAP) and after public comment, an Amended Draft EAP for the administration of elections under the law.

 In an effort to continually improve the VCA elections model, the law requires the Chief Elections Officer to hold additional public hearings within two years of conducting the first election and every four years thereafter, to consider revisions to the EAP.

 The Registration & Elections Division amended the 2018 EAP to incorporate proposed changes from community groups and stakeholders following the November 6, 2018 Statewide General Election.